 The problem was, it was too late!
 My water broke, and suddenly I was pretty much in one big constant contraction, with almost no time in-between.
 The anesthesiologist was trying to get an epidural needle in me, but I was in transition and was too busy writhing and screaming to stay still.

-Soon thereafter, Bella Bean came (in front of a crowd of medical students whom I have no recollection of).
+Soon thereafter, my second daughter came (in front of a crowd of medical students whom I have no recollection of).
 It was 45 minutes from when I hit the hospital door until when she was born in dramatic but safe fashion.

 Baby number three: Natural birth that I prepared for

-After Bella Bean came, I knew I was able to “survive” a natural birth.
+After my second child came, I knew I was able to “survive” a natural birth.
 After all, the part that I was yelling and screaming and freaking out about really was the hardest part – it didn’t get worse than that!
 I knew that a lot of the pain simply came from fear.

 I knew that if I wanted to have a better birth experience, I needed to plan for it from the beginning.
 I joined a yoga class with an instructor certified to work with pregnant women soon after my first trimester.

 In addition, I bought this book about a technique called Hypnobirthing towards the end of my second trimester.
 Hypnobirthing sounds a little crazy, I know, but the premise is that the pain you experience during birth comes from fear, and that if you can allow yourself to drift into a state of deep relaxation, birth will be a calm, peaceful experience.

 I read the Hypnobirthing book probably four or five times.
 There weren’t any courses in hypnobirthing offered in our area, so I relied on the book heavily.

 One version of the Hypnobirthing book comes with two guided relaxation tracks.
 I fell asleep to these tracks every night before my birth, and they made a huge difference.
 (BTW: Some people report not enjoying the author’s voice.
 I didn’t have a problem with it, but if it doesn’t work for you, here’s a different collection of guided mediation for labor and birth).